Table of contents

 The second function of a CRM system is to track customer interactions.
 This includes all interactions a customer has with your company, such as phone calls, emails, meetings, etc.

-The CRM system stores these interactions in the customer profile so that sales and marketing teams can see them and use them to improve their prospecting.
+The CRM system stores these interactions in the customer profile so that sales and marketing teams can see them and use them to improve their online prospecting.

 3. Provide tools to sales and marketing teams